qooxdoo/qooxdoo/docs/desktop/gui/forms.md

 ### How It Works

 Technically, it's not really a challenge thanks to the new form API.
-You can add any items either having a value property defined by one of the data specific form interfaces \<pages/desktop/ui\_form\_handling\#number\_string\_color\_date\_boolean\> or implementing the selection API \<ui\_selection\> of qooxdoo.
+You can add any items either having a value property defined by one of the data specific form interfaces desktop/ui_form_handling.md#number_string_color_date_boolean or implementing the selection API (ui_selection) of qooxdoo.
 On every addition, the resetter grabs the current value and stores it.
 On a reset all stored values are set.

 ### Sample Usage